lisaorii/lisaorii.github.io/_pages/about.md

 * June 2021: Graduated from Wellesley College
 * May 2021: Attended my first (virtual) conference at CHI 21
 * Apr 2021: Committed to University of Washington CS Ph.D. program!
+* Nov 2020: Selected as a Grantee of Funai Overseas Scholarship for my Ph.D.

 <!-- Getting started